Quick CPE Search

 Payments, contributions or gifts to the Florida Institute of CPAs are not deductible as charitable contributions for federal income tax purposes.
 However, dues payments may be deductible as an ordinary and necessary business expense subject to restrictions imposed as a result of lobbying activities.
-Members will be notified of the nondeductible portion of dues allocable to lobbying (7% for year 2014-2015).
+Members will be notified of the nondeductible portion of dues allocable to lobbying (5%).
 Contributions or dues to the Florida CPA/PAC are voluntary and are not a requirement for membership in the FICPA.
 Contributions to the PAC are political contributions and are not deductible for federal income tax purposes.

 Important Notice to Applicants or Members Employed by Local or State Government